Dathasai1234/Personal-Notes/Security/Sentinel/Sentinel.md

 - So basically SIEM is a *case management* system which is detected and attach the appropriate artifacts.
 - Now the analyst have the necessary info on the breach, they can do investigation and they need something to guide them along the way.
 - The *playbook* is basically a set of steps where are created in advanced and running them when needed.
-- What you do as the second step will depend on the output of the first step.
-S
+- What you do as the second step will depend on the output of the first step 1.

 ![[SOAR working]]

 ---
 # EDR, MDR, XDR and SIEM and SOAR.

+%%
 Source - [(719) EDR, MDR & XDR Explained - YouTube](https://www.youtube.com/watch?v=z983AM8etCA)
 e-book by LogRhythm - [[logrhythm - making sense of XDR EDR NDR and SIEM.pdf]] Video source - [[logrhythm - making sense of xdr edr ndr and siem.pdf#page=3&annotation=121R|logrhythm - making sense of xdr edr ndr and siem, page 3]]
+%%

 ![[All DR's and SIEM | 600]]
 ## EDR

 > EDR stands for endpoint detection and response, and its primary goal is to identify malicious activity occurring at the endpoint.

+%%
 [[logrhythm - making sense of xdr edr ndr and siem.pdf#page=4&selection=15,0,17,26|logrhythm - making sense of xdr edr ndr and siem, page 4]]
+%%

 - !
 EDR technology provides a great view of threats occurring at the endpoint.
 - If a user browses to a malicious website and some sort of malware is downloaded, EDR can stop that threat before it turns into something like a ransomware attack.